 One principle of the old Canadian/current British staff system is that it rests on a principle of clarity and supremacy of command.

-In any formation, the principle staff officers in any HQ may never outrank the principle subordinate commanders and, generally, the principle subordinate commanders outrank the principle staff officers in the higher HQ.
-In a corps, a formation of about 100,000 soldiers, for example, the commander is a lieutenant generals (a three star officer), the principle subordinate commanders, the infantry and armoured division commanders are major generals (two star officers), the principle staff officers in the Corps HQ, heading the operations and administration & logistics staffs, are only brigadiers (one star officers).
-The pattern follows in divisions (two star commanders, one star (subordinate) brigade commanders and two colonels heading the ops and log staff branches.
-Even in the brigades the system works: one star brigade commanders, lieutenant colonels commanding the regiments and battalions and majors as the principle staff officers.
-That system worked for Canada, in war and peace, and it works, today, for the brits, also in war or peace.
+In any formation, the principal staff officers in any HQ may never outrank the principal subordinate commanders and, generally, the principal subordinate commanders outrank the principal staff officers in the higher HQ.
+In an army corps, a formation of about 100,000 soldiers, for example, the commander is a lieutenant general (a three-star officer), the principal subordinate commanders, the infantry and armoured division commanders are major generals (two-star officers), the principal staff officers in the Corps HQ, heading the operations and administration & logistics staffs, are only brigadiers (one-star officers).
+The pattern follows in divisions: two-star commanders, one star (subordinate) brigade commanders and two colonels heading the ops and log staff branches.
+Even in the brigades, the system works, one-star brigade commanders, lieutenant colonels commanding the regiments and battalions and majors as the principal staff officers.
+That system worked for Canada, in war and peace, and it works, today, for the Brits, also in war or peace.
 But Canada abandoned it in exchange for an American inspired model that seems to produce only grossly overstaffed HQs that do not, always, seem to do much of real, military value.

-The old Canadian system actually made good staff officers even better because they and to be right, all the time, when they were, on their commander’s behalf, controlling operations by directing the actions of subordinate formations and units.
+The old Canadian system actually made good staff officers even better because they had to be right, all the time, when they were, on their commander’s behalf, controlling operations by directing the actions of subordinate formations and units.
 It’s easy for a brigadier general in a division HQ to tell a colonel commanding one of the brigades what to do.
-It’s still easy when the ranks are reversed, as they should be, when the principle staff officer is smart and hard working and where he and his colleagues have earned the respect of the subordinates.
+It’s still easy when the ranks are reversed, as they should be, when the principal staff officer is smart and hard-working and where he and his colleagues have earned the respect of the subordinates.
 The current Canadian system is in danger of rewarding weakness … which is never a military virtue.